How to check Microsoft 365 service health

 On the Service health page, the health state of each cloud service is shown in a table format.

-The All services tab (the default view) shows all services, their current health state, and any active incidents or advisories.
+The Overview tab (the default view) shows all services, their current health state, and any active incidents or advisories.
 An icon and status in the Health column indicate the state of each service.

-The History tab shows all incidents and advisories that have been resolved within the last seven or 30 days.
+The Issue history tab shows all incidents and advisories that have been resolved within the last seven or 30 days.

-To sign up for email notifications of new incidents that affect your tenant and status changes for an active incident, select Preferences > Email, click Send me service heath notifications in email, and then specify:
+To sign up for email notifications of new incidents that affect your tenant and status changes for an active incident, select Customize > Email, select Send me email notifications about service health, and then specify:

 - Up to two email addresses.